khan-pog/Planonapage/README.md

 # Plan on a Page

-A modern project management dashboard built with Next.js, TypeScript, and Tailwind CSS.
+A modern project management dashboard built with Next.js, TypeScript, and Tailwind CSS

 ## Features